 - use the online form service (sign in to, or set up a Government Gateway account)

-- fill in the form on-screen, print and post it to HM Revenue and Customs (HMRC)
+- fill in the form on-screen, then print and post it to HM Revenue and Customs (HMRC)

-You may need to send HMRC additional information to support your application.
+You may also need to send HMRC information to support your application.

 If you’re using the online form

-You have 15 working days from the day you submitted your application to send in any additional information that’s needed.
+If you need to send HMRC any supporting information, you’ll have 15 working days from the date you submitted your application to do this.
 If you don’t, HMRC won’t be able to proceed with your request and you’ll have to send it again.
 This will be treated as a new application.

-If you’re sending the print and post form
+If you’re using the print and post form

 You won’t be able to track the progress of a postal form.